-How can I access the search and Connect tool:
+How to access the Search and Connect tool:

-As you can see there are 3 different tabs inside Search and Connect tool: Settings, Sources and Results tab.
+As you can see, there are 3 tabs available for the Linkedin Search and Connect tool, the Settings, Sources and Results tab.

 - The maximum number of connections to send per day and per hour; JARVEE will choose a random number between X-Y each day and will use that as the maximum number of connections per day and per hour.

-- This option allows you to choose hours when the Search and Connect tool will execute it’s actions
+- This option allows you to choose hours when the Search and Connect tool will execute its action.

-- You can choose preferred days of the week when you want the tool to execute actions; you can also rotate the days when the tool will operate
+- You can select the days when you want the tool to execute actions.
+In addition, you have the option to rotate the days.

 - This option allows you to cancel requests if users do not accept connection request after X days

-- 1 You can use this option to maintain the number of pending requests under Y, keep in mind that setting this value to a low number will result in the connections requests being canceled before users get a chance to see them.
+- 1 You can use this option to maintain the number of pending requests under Y, note that setting this value to a low number will result in the connections requests being canceled before users get a chance to see them.

-- This option adds a custom note to the connection requests inside.
+- This feature lets you add a custom note to the connection requests inside.
 Having a note added will result in a higher acceptance rate.

 - You can use this option to prevent Contact tool from sending messages to users that were connected with this tool.

-- The date and time when connection request has been sent.
+- The date and time when the connection request has been sent.